-Formed in the late 1970’s by Guido Forti and Paolo Guerci, the team wouldn’t have to wait long for its first triumph, winning the 1977 Italian Formula Ford 2000 Drivers’ Title with Teo Fabi.
+Formed in the late 1970’s by Guido Forti and Paolo Guerci, the team wouldn’t have to wait long for its first triumph.
+In 1977, Teo Fabi won the Italian Formula Ford 2000 Drivers’ Title.

 Further success came in the latter half of the 1980’s in the Italian Formula Three Championship.

-Using a Dallara chassis and an Alfa Romeo engine, the Swiss Franco Forini, in addition to Italian drivers Enrico Bertaggia, Emanuele Naspetti and Gianni Morbidelli all won the Drivers’ Championship between 1985 and 1989.
+Using a Dallara chassis and an Alfa Romeo engine, Franco Forini, Enrico Bertaggia, Emanuele Naspetti and Gianni Morbidelli all won the Drivers’ Championship between 1985 and 1989.

-Furthermore, Bertaggia also won the Macau Grand Prix and the F3 race at Monaco for Forti in 1988, with Morbidelli adding the European Formula Three Cup to the team’s honours list in 1989.
+Furthermore, Bertaggia also won the Macau Grand Prix and the Formula 3 race at Monaco for Forti in 1988.
+In addition, Morbidelli added the European Formula Three Cup to the team’s honours list in 1989.

-By this time, Guido Forti had started looking into the possibility of entering Formula One, having been influenced by the successes of Eddie Jordan’s F1 team Jordan Grand Prix, who had also previously competed in a national Formula Three Championship and Formula 3000 respectively.
+By this time, Guido Forti had started looking into the possibility of entering Formula One and was influenced by the successes of Eddie Jordan’s Formula 1 team, Jordan Grand Prix.

-At the end of 1992, the team had formed a business partnership with Brazilian businessman Abilio dos Santos Diniz, who a large Brazilian distribution company in a deal which saw Abilio provide a large amount of funding for Forti Corse.
+At the end of 1992, the team had formed a business partnership with Brazilian businessman Abilio dos Santos Diniz, who owned a large Brazilian distribution company

-His son, Pedro Diniz, would go on to race for Forti in the 1993 and 1994 F3000 campaigns with little success, as Diniz’s fourth place at Estoril in 1994 would prove to be his only points finish for the team.
+He provide a large amount of funding for Forti Corse as his son, Pedro Diniz, would go on to race for Forti in the 1993 and 1994 F3000 campaigns with little success.
+Diniz’s fourth place at Estoril in 1994 would prove to be his only points finish for the team.

 The team’s main obstacle though was building a car from scratch, and Guido Forti wanted a car that was reliable, rather than fast.

-Argentine Sergio Rinland left Dan Gurney’s Eagle Toyota IndyCar project to join Forti to help create the team’s first Formula One car; the Forti FG01.
+Argentine Sergio Rinland left Dan Gurney’s Eagle Toyota IndyCar project to join Forti to help create the team’s Forti FG01.

-Rinland had prior experience in Formula One, having worked on the chassis for the 1991 Brabham BT60 and the 1992 Fondmetal GR02; the latter of which was done under his company, Astuato Ltd.
+Rinland had prior experience in Formula One, having worked on the chassis for the 1991 Brabham BT60 and the 1992 Fondmetal GR02.

-Rinland also brought in many people to Forti who he’d worked with on the Fondmetal GR02 at Astuato, with the most notable names being aerodynamicist Hans Fouche, who worked from South Africa, and designer Chris Radage.
+Rinland also brought in many people to Forti who he’d worked with on the Fondmetal GR02 at Astuato.
+The most notable was aerodynamicist Hans Fouche, who worked from South Africa, and designer Chris Radage.

-Paulo Guerci had stayed on as the team’s race engineer, but by this point his stake in the team had been sold to Carlo Vallarino Gancia, an Italian-Brazilian businessman who helped Pedro Diniz secure a drive with the team in Formula 3000.
+Paulo Guerci had stayed on as the team’s race engineer, but by this point his stake in the team had been sold to Carlo Vallarino Gancia.
+Gancia was an Italian-Brazilian businessman who helped Pedro Diniz secure a drive with the team in Formula 3000.

-Sporting and Technical Director Giorgio Stirano also contributied to the creation of the Forti FG01, as did Giacomo Caliri; both of whom received help from Sergio Rinland in forming the car’s shape.
+Sporting and Technical Director Giorgio Stirano also contributied to the creation of the Forti FG01, as did Giacomo Caliri.
+Both of them also received help from Rinland in forming the car’s shape.

-The FG01 would also use a 580bhp, 3 Litre, Ford Cosworth V8 engine that was largely financed by the Brazilian subsidiary of Ford.
+The FG01 would also use a 580bhp, 3-Litre Ford Cosworth V8 engine that was largely financed by the Brazilian subsidiary of Ford.
 Goodyear was also signed to the team as their tyre supplier.

-At the beginning of the season, the florescent yellow and blue Forti’s were well off the pace, as their car was bulky and lacking aerodynamic grip which had negative effects and didn’t have an airbox to begin with.
+At the beginning of the season, the florescent yellow and blue Forti’s were well off the pace.
+Their car was bulky and lacked aerodynamic grip, which had negative effects.
+Unsurprisingly, the FG01 also didn’t have an airbox to begin with.

-In fact, Diniz and Moreno were so slow, they weren’t classified at the end of the Argentine and San Marino Grand Prix, which wasn’t helped by the fact that their engines used manual gearboxes.
+In fact, Diniz and Moreno were so slow, they weren’t classified in Argentina and San Marino, which wasn’t helped by the use of manual gearboxes.

 In addition to this, the car proved to be fragile and recorded 18 retirements.

-As the campaign progressed numerous updates were made to the car and received a semi-automatic gearbox, but as Giorgio Stirano explained to AutoCourse that year, things did not improve:
+As the campaign progressed numerous updates were made to the car and received a semi-automatic gearbox.
+But as Stirano explained to AutoCourse that year, things did not improve:

-Pedro Diniz would go on to record the team’s best finish of seventh in the high-attrition season finale at Adelaide, Australia, albeit four laps down on race winner Damon Hill and a lap behind sixth placed Pedro Lamy’s Minardi-Ford.
+Pedro Diniz would go on to record the team’s best finish of seventh in the high-attrition season finale at Adelaide.
+However, he finished four laps down on race winner Damon Hill and a lap behind sixth-placed Pedro Lamy.

 After this, Forti’s reputation as a credible team had been shattered.

-“Pedro Diniz made [Pacific’s pay drivers Giovanni] Lavaggi and [Jean-Louis] Délétraz look like amateurs when it came to throwing money away.”
+“Pedro Diniz made [Pacific’s] Lavaggi and Deletraz look like amateurs when it came to throwing money away.

 “The Forti was a fearful pile of junk and not even Roberto Moreno could make it go quickly.”